Initial results of the TRIUMF ultracold advanced neutron source

 Other uncertainties considered were due to deadtime and pileup.
 The acquisition system used a CAEN V1725 module to read out the detectors in a nearly continuous fashion.
 Offline tests indicated that deadtime corrections were \SI{<1}{\percent}.
 Regarding pileup, the highest singles rates for the $^6$Li detector were found to be \SI{40}{\kHz}, and the waveform digitizer time window was \SI{200}{\ns}.
-Thus random coincidences within the time window between the singles rate were \SI{<0.01}{\percent}.
+Thus, random coincidences within the time window between the singles rate were \SI{<0.01}{\percent}.
 These uncertainties are negligible compared with the systematic error assigned to background subtraction, even at smaller currents.

 We also conducted experiments to measure the storage lifetime of the UCNs in the volume up to the UCN valve, by varying the valve opening time after the beam was switched off.
-We found the storage lifetime was in the range of 25--\SI{30}{\s}.
+An overview of these measurements is presented in Fig.~\ref{fig:lifetime}.

+We found the storage lifetime was in the range of 23--\SI{27}{\s}, and that it did not strongly depend on current.
+Our thermal model (described below) would have predicted that the storage lifetime would be smaller at higher current.
+Based on the lack of temperature-dependence, we conclude that wall losses seem to be dominant for our operating parameters.

 {\it Comparison to simulation and discussion}---In Fig.~\ref{fig:ucn-vs-current}, the UCN production data are compared with expectations based on simulations of neutron transport and cryogenic modeling of the UCN source.
 To predict the UCN yield and storage lifetime, the simulations were adapted from those discussed and referenced earlier in this Letter.
+Simulations assume a detector efficiency of 90\%, consistent with~\cite{bib:blair}.
 The MCNP calculations to determine the UCN production rate reflected that the heavy-water moderator was only partially filled (\SI{390}{\litre} out of \SI{546}{\litre}, indicated schematically in Fig.~\ref{fig:detector-cad}) and that the LD$_2$ moderator vessel was empty.
 PENTrack simulations of UCN transport assumed the UCN source was fully filled to its design level with isotopically pure superfluid $^4$He.
 They used the formulation of Van Sciver~\cite{bib:vansciver} or HEPAK~\cite{bib:hepak} to determine the temperature profile in the UCN source based on heat conduction in turbulent He-II (the Gorter-Mellink regime).
 Since only constant material properties can be simulated, the beam heat load during irradiation periods was chosen as steady-state input to the calculations.

 To set a scale, the simulations showed that when fully filled with LD$_2$, D$_2$O, and He-II, and driven at \SI{40}{\uA} for a period of \SI{60}{\s}, $5.7\times 10^7$~UCNs would be detected when the UCN gate valve is opened immediately after the irradiation period.